First: the anecdote:

 Why does music come in a compressed format?

-all about storage space.
+It's all about storage space.
 We want all our music on the hard drive of our computer (because we can!) and as much as we can carry in on an mp3 player when we're on the go.
 Modern players only have a certain amount of storage (NOT memory- see the earlier blog!) so in order to fit as much as possible in the space available the files are compressed.
 Music downloads are traditionally around 128-192kbps which is a fair trade-off between file size and quality.

 Online download stores are beginning to sell mp3's at higher qualities because this demand is changing.
 The lower bitrates were chosen when portable players had very little capacity.
 My first mp3 player held 64MB which was only enough for one album!
 And this point in time, we dialled up to the internet, download speeds were nothing by todays standards